jajberni/CV/README.md

 # CV

-Online version of my CV
+This is work in progress of the online version of my CV